-As the battle against COVID-19 continues, independent pharmacies in Kansas continue to find ways to serve the patients in their communities.
+As the battle against the COVID-19 pandemic continues, independent pharmacies in Kansas continue to find ways to serve the patients in their communities.

-Independent pharmacies – often the primary source of health care in rural Kansas communities – have begun finding ways to adapt to the ongoing challenges prevented by the coronavirus.
+Independent pharmacies – often the primary source of health care in rural Kansas communities – have begun adapting to the ongoing challenges prevented by the coronavirus.
 Many have closed their entrances to prevent patients from entering but that has not stopped them from continuing to serve their communities.

 Like many other independents, Scott City Health Mart in Scott City, Kan. has shifted to curbside, drive-thru, or delivery for their customers.
 However, they’ve taken these changes a step further.

-According to owner/pharmacist Jonathan Brunswig, not only did they partner with a local print shop to create a sign in front of their building to alert customers of the changes and signify that they were still open, but they also added a new phone number so that patients can call or text that number to alert the pharmacy staff that they’ve arrived.
-The new number leaves the main phone line open for prescribers and patients to call in about orders.
+According to owner and pharmacist Jonathan Brunswig, not only did they partner with a local print shop to create a sign in front of their building to alert customers of the changes and signify they were still open, but they also added a new phone number so that patients can call or text that number to alert the pharmacy staff that they’ve arrived.
+The new number leaves the main phone line open for prescribers and patients to call about orders.